-Panasonic’s reputation as a manufacturer of bicycles and cycling equipment has always been overshadowed by its great success in other areas.
+Panasonic’s reputation as a manufacturer of bicycles and cycling equipment has always been overshadowed by its strong presence in other areas.
 Some enthusiasts even call its output “toaster bikes.”
-In reality, no less than 15 million bicycles have left its factories since the 1970s.
-The Osaka-based company even supplied the Japanese Olympic Team with its high-end road bikes.
+In fact, no less than 15 million bicycles have left its factories since the 1970s.
+Even the Japanese Olympic Team used high-end road bikes from Panasonic.

 Bike Shop Roots